joaopm33/fundspy/README.md

 ### Installing

-Now is the time to install the needed libraries in the "requirements.txt" file.
-Open the terminal, navigate to the package directory and then run in your command line:
+Now is the time to install the package.
+Open the terminal and execute the command:

 ```
-pip install -r requirements.txt
+pip install fundspy
 ```

-Now you are all set up to start using the package.

 ## Main Functionalities